jbampton/dita-to-pdf-with-eclipse/README.md

 This project takes DITA XML as input and transforms it to PDF with the DITA Open Toolkit and a custom made plugin using Apache Ant.
 Using PDF allows us to print a nicely formated documents on paper.
 Using Eclipse generating the PDF output can be done in one click by building the project and this creates a publishing pipeline making all the different PDF's one after the other.

 Darwin Information Typing Architecture (DITA) is an XML data model for authoring and using DITA-OT you can publish those ideas.
 The DITA standard is maintained by the OASIS DITA Technical Committee.
 Some of the largest and most successful companies in the world use DITA.
-[Companies using DITA](http://www.ditawriter.com/companies-using-dita/)
+The next link is an informal list of [companies using DITA](http://www.ditawriter.com/companies-using-dita/)

 The Roadmap for this project is to make this into an easy to follow tutorial on how to build and customize DITA-OT PDF plugins and publish your DITA content using Eclipse.
 There maybe an attempt at building DITA-OT PDF plugins using newer versions of DITA-OT.